-Your THATMuse Rep meets you in front of the museum on Great Russell Street and together you pass through security & into Norman Foster’s iconic Great Court.
-Inside you’re given team packs (the hunt, map & pencils), briefed on the rules and how to strategise.
-Once oriented teams (of 2-4 people) are dispatched to scour the BM’s venerable halls for their treasure while your THATMuse Rep spot checks that you’re not cheating (no running, no calling your archeologist Uncle or Egyptologist Aunt!).
-Once we've regrouped we tally scores together before the all-important prize-giving ceremony (at a museum café, nearby pub or patch of green outside the museum (Russell Square, anyone?), as you wish.
-This is defined by email beforehand).
-Taxi-pick up is also offered for an additional 30£
+Your THATMuse Rep meets you in front of the museum on Great Russell Street.
+Together you pass through security & enter Norman Foster’s iconic Great Court where we provide a short history of the museum before you’re given team packs (the hunt, map & pencils), briefed on the rules & shown how to strategise.
+Once oriented, teams (of 2-4 people) are dispatched to scour the BM’s venerable halls for their treasure while your THATMuse Rep spot checks that you’re not cheating (no running, no calling your Egyptologist Aunt!).
+Once we've regrouped we tally scores together before the all-important prize-giving ceremony; this can be at a museum café, nearby high tea, pub or patch of green outside the museum (Russell Square, anyone?), as you wish (this is defined by email beforehand).
+Hotel-pick up is also offered for an additional 30£

 LUXE HUNT PRICES: 275£/3 hours (includes light-hearted prizes, limited to families of 6 people or fewer)

 ... often opt to customize their hunts.
 Please contact us for a quote -- ideally mentioning if you’d like a customized hunt or not & a bit about your demographic (office team-building event, Hen/Stag do, birthday/anniversary hunt, school group?).
 Please note museum registration (free, but needed more than 7 days in advance) is easily handled by the client directly (we’re happy to send links) or you’re welcomed to ask us to (for an additional cost).
-Our corporate reference is Lego and of course the British Museum!
+References available upon request.

 BRITISH MUSEUM TICKETS